gorgarp/TorchPass/README.md

 It now only takes ~10 hours to run 100 epochs against Rockyou dataset with a single NVIDIA 3070.
 This is a dramatic improvement over PassGAN.

-I have not as of yet built in distributed training, but it shouldn't be horrible if enough interest is out there.

 ## Features

 ### 1. **Device Agnostic**